-115.51 (d): The PAQ indicated the agency has established procedures for staff to privately report sexual abuse and sexual harassment of inmates.
-It further stated that staff can report through the employee hotline number and that staff are informed of this method through staff training, roll call and memorandums.
+115.51 (d): The PAQ indicates the agency has established procedures for staff to privately report sexual abuse and sexual harassment of inmates.
+It further states that staff are informed of this method through policy.
 OPS.050.0001, page 6 and OPS.200.0005, page 6 state that the head of the unit, or designee, responsible for the custody and security of an inmate, shall ensure that procedures are in place that eliminate barriers that would prevent or inhibit an individual from reporting alleged sexual misconduct and inmate on inmate sexual conduct to any one or all of the parties listed under 05E(4) of this directive.
-Section 05E(4) states that to effectively reduce actual or implied barriers to filing a complaint, an individual may file a complaint of sexual misconduct or inmate on inmate sexual conduct with any one or all of the following without regard to chain of command or assignment: an employee, supervisor, manager, shift commander, head of a unit, IID, inmate grievance officer, Office of the Attorney General or other private or public office able to receive and immediately forward the complaint of alleged sexual misconduct to the Department.
-Page 8 and page 7 (OPS.200.0005) of the policies further states that a complaint of alleged sexual misconduct or inmate on inmate sexual conduct can be filed by the victim; an individual with knowledge of an incident or through a third party on behalf of the victim or other individual who has knowledge of the alleged sexual misconduct.
+Section 05E(4) states that to effectively reduce actual or implied barriers to filing a complaint, an individual may file a complaint of sexual misconduct or inmate on inmate sexual conduct with any one or all of the following without regard to chain of command or assignment: an employee, supervisor, manager, shift commander, head of a unit, IID, inmate grievance officer, Office of the Attorney General or other private or public office able to receive and immediately forward the complaint of alleged sexual misconduct or inmate on inmate sexual conduct can be filed by the victim; an individual with knowledge of an incident or through a third party on behalf of the victim or other individual who has knowledge of the alleged sexual misconduct.
 It further states that a complaint can be submitted in writing or verbally and the complainant may remain anonymous.
-Interviews with thirteen random staff indicate that eight were aware that they could privately report sexual abuse of an inmate.
+Interviews with fourteen random staff indicate that all fourteen were aware that they could privately report sexual abuse of an inmate.

-Based on a review of the PAQ, OPS.050.0001, OPS.200.0006, the Inmate Handbook, the Intake & Reception Sheet, PREA Posters, observations during the tour and information from interviews with the PCM, random inmates and random staff indicates that this standards appears to be compliant.
+Based on a review of the PAQ, OPS.050.0001, OPS.200.0006, the Inmate/Detainee Handbook, the Intake & Reception Sheet, PREA Posters, observations during the tour and information from interviews with the PCM, random inmates and random staff indicates that this standards appears to be compliant.